Shaw Island Native Crabapple Malus fusca. Photograph by C. Christensen. On Shaw Island, San Juan Archipelago, WA., this date of 10 October 2014 |

 This year, wild crabapples were documented growing on Shaw's Island, Washington Territory.
-There were people living here before then but not recording Shaw Island life.
+People were living here before then but not recording Shaw Island life.

 Government surveyors came through on their first working visit in 1874, eagerly awaited by squatters keen to file homestead claims with the federal government.
 The field notes written by James Tilton Sheets contain tree specimens they saw, including the crabapple.
 Records also stated––